bitterjug/devjournal-crypto/devjournal.markdown

 When there are no actuals, we don't have any blank spaces to enter any either.
 In fact we need one in every column that doesn't already have one.

+Tried to populate a local collection inside addAll of `data-entry-row`.

+Shows I actually pass those values in `extend({})`, but it looks like this.actuals isn't getting set.